P0442EVAP

 How to troubleshoot it

-1. Check and tighten the gas cap first — this resolves a significant percentage of P0442 cases
+1. Check the gas cap first — tighten firmly or inspect for a cracked or hardened rubber seal.
+Replace if worn ($10–$25).
+This resolves a significant percentage of P0442 cases

-3. Clear the code and drive to see if it returns
+2. Clear the code after tightening/replacing the cap and drive several cycles to see if it returns

-5. If the code returns, a smoke test performed by a shop is the most reliable way to find a small EVAP leak
+6. If the code returns after the above checks, a smoke test at a shop is the most reliable method to pinpoint a small EVAP leak

 Tools that may help